Homer L. Ferguson High School

 Ferguson High School was a high school in Newport News, Virginia, United States.
-It is named for Homer L. Ferguson, who was president of Newport News Shipbuilding from July 22, 1915 until July 31, 1946.
+It was named after Homer L. Ferguson, the president of Newport News Shipbuilding from July 22, 1915, until July 31, 1946.
 It was operated by Newport News Public Schools.
-The building opened as Warwick Junior High School in 1957 and became Ferguson High School in 1961.
+The building opened as Warwick Junior High School in 1956 and became Ferguson High School in 1961.

 The school closed in 1996, and was used by adjacent Christopher Newport University until the early 2000s.
-The former site of Ferguson High School on Warwick Boulevard is now the site of Ferguson Center for the Performing Arts, a theater and concert hall, on the campus of Christopher Newport University.
+Parts of the former school were integrated into the Ferguson Center for the Performing Arts, a theater and concert hall, on the campus of Christopher Newport University.